anna-git/SqreenDispatcher/README.md

 ## Structure
 - 1 web project wihout suffix just called SqreenDispatcher
-- 1 services project
+- 1 services project : SqreenDispatcher.Services
-- tests projects
+- tests projects suffixed by tests
-> structured through virtual solution folders in visual studio
+> organized through virtual solution folders in visual studio: src and tests folders.

 The IOC is defined in class Startup.cs as per design in Asp.net Core.
+It is overidden in some of the tests

 **Main url is https://mydomain/sqreen**